-Day One: Depart by coach from your chosen UK collection point and proceed to Dover for our channel crossing by ferry.
-On the way to Arras we will stop at Etaples Military Cemetery and visit the largest CWGC cemetery in France.
-We will then continue on to our three star hotel in Arras, just a short stroll from the centre of town.
+Day One: Depart by coach from your chosen UK collection point and proceed to Dover for our channel crossing by ferry to Calais.
+Then journey on to our three star hotel in Arras, just a short stroll from the centre of town.
 The rest of the afternoon is at your leisure with time to explore the beautiful and historic city of Arras renowned for its town squares.
 The main town square is named the Grand Place and is one of the largest squares in France.

 Day Two: Starting at the extreme right of the British line, we tour across the battlefield to Delville Wood, ground that was hard fought over by the South African Brigade.
 We will then travel along the Longueval Ridge to Caterpillar Valley Cemetery, past High Wood and on to the smallest wood on the Somme; Mametz Wood, contested by the 38th Welsh Division, visiting the stunning Welsh Dragon Memorial which sits up high facing the wood.
 We then move on to Devonshire Trench, a place that is forever England.
 Lunch is taken at a local tea room (lunch is included in the price).